-However, as discussed above, the covenant pattern forms the framework for Daniel 9.
+However, as discussed in The Covenant in Daniel 9, the covenant pattern forms the framework for Daniel 9.
 As “prophesied” by Leviticus and confirmed by 2 Chronicles 36:21, each of the 70 years of exile was a Sabbath year.
 Therefore, each of the 70 years of exile represents 7 years of disobedience, and the 70 years of exile represent in total 490 years of disobedience.
 The prophecy of Daniel 9 therefore extends God’s covenant with Israel for a new cycle of 490 years.
 Since the covenant timing is based on the seven year cycle, every seventh year would also be a Sabbath for the land (Lev.
 25:2 ff.), and every year a normal literal solar year.

 This means that the second decree of Artaxerxes does not fit the time of Christ.

 The Messiah will start to act as such at the end of the 69 sevens (9:25).
 In the Dispensational interpretation this is His triumphal entry into Jerusalem; 5 days before His crucifixion, but Jesus began His work as Messiah about three years earlier at His baptism when He was “anointed” and introduced to Israel.